James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 ### Step 3: Go inside the *Hypothesis 2 and 5* folder
-#### If **API key is available**,
+#### If **API key is available**:
-add a keys.py file with api_keys variable and run the following file:
+- add a keys.py file with api_keys variable and run the following file:
 **DataGatheringViaAPI.ipynb**
 #### else, run the following scripts:
-The **data exploration** and wrangling process is reported in **Hypotheses 2 and 5 - data_exploration.ipynb**
-- Data Frames needed for Data Analysis have been locally stored in .csv format also to avoid dependency on API keys.
+The **data exploration** and wrangling process is reported in **Hypotheses 2 and 5 - data_exploration.ipynb** -- Data Frames needed for Data Analysis have been locally stored in .csv format also to avoid dependency on API keys.

 For **data analysis** with illustrations and stats, the report is in **Hypotheses 2 and 5 - DataAnalysis.ipynb**